 There are currently six Shiny styles: Coyote, Bald, Conman, Nanomachines, Drill, and Godspeed (a Chronos reskin based on Killua Zoldyck from Hunter x Hunter).

 That's everything you need to navigate the Untitled Boxing Game tier list and make informed decisions about your next style spin.
-As the UBG meta evolves and new balance patches drop, we'll keep this list updated — bookmark it to stay current.
-And if you're looking for free spins to roll for the best styles right now, head over to our Untitled Boxing Game codes page for the latest working codes.
+The Dragonfish Update brought meaningful shifts — Ghost was nerfed, A tier expanded significantly, and a new Rare style entered the roster.
+As the UBG meta evolves and new balance patches drop, we'll keep this list updated.
+Bookmark it to stay current, and check our Untitled Boxing Game codes page for the latest free spin opportunities.